IBM-Watson/aios-data-distribution/Score function templates for drift detection.md

 ### Online Scoring V4 For CP4D: <a name="OnlineScoringV4ForCP4D"></a>
 - **Format-3:** Using deployment_id and space_id .
 This snippet uses the online scoring endpoint of a WML model using WML V4 python client library. **As this is online scoring , a cost is associated with the same .**

   **Note:**  This snippet is recommended to be used for CP4D env as on today.
+Please install python library "watson-machine-learning-client-V4" to execute below snippet.
 ```
 def score(training_data_frame):
      #To be filled by the user